gkyurkchiyski/flask-testing/README.md

-# Flask-testing.
 Basic Todo app using Flask and Python with some Templates and Static content